ChesPenn Health Services leaving Coatesville after 17 years serving vulnerable patients

 Federally qualified health centers receive funding from Medicare and Medicaid as well as outside grants, and aim to break down barriers to care, offering services on a sliding scale based on a patient’s ability to pay and allowing those in need the chance to bypass more costly emergency-room visits, according to Harris-McGovern.

-With the nearest major hospital 15 miles away in West Chester, the facility offered critical care to more than 4,000 people each year, and was a particular boon to those who lacked transportation to visit other facilities, Harris-McGovern said.
+With the nearest major hospital 15 miles away in West Chester, the facility offered critical care to more than 4,000 people last year, and was a particular boon to those who lacked transportation to visit other facilities, Harris-McGovern said.

 The transition thrust uncertainty onto ChesPenn’s 20-member staff, according to Harris-McGovern.
 Many have forged yearslong relationships with patients, she said, and were eager to retain their jobs under Union Community Services.